Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory

-to demonstrate the physical implications of the periodic temporal modulation.
-We specifically focus on the case of driving the electronic reservoirs with a small driving amplitude, as discussed in Sec.~\ref{sec:III}.
 We use the $G_0W_0$ approximation~\cite{Stefanucci} which requires no self-consistent iteration and is good for weak Coulomb interaction.
-Having obtained the Green's functions $\bm{G}_0$, the polarization functions and dynamically screened Coulomb potentials are then calculated using Eqs.~\eqref{G0}-\eqref{W}] and Sec.~\ref{sec:III}.
+Having obtained the Green's functions $\bm{G}_0$, the polarization functions and dynamically screened Coulomb potentials are then calculated using Eqs.~\eqref{Pi} and \eqref{W}.
 In the numerical calculation, the quantum-dot levels are set as equal with $\epsilon_L = \epsilon_R = 15\,$meV.
 The half linewidth broadened by the electronic reservoirs is $\eta = 30\,$meV.
-The temperatures of the left and right reservoir are $T_{L(R)} = T_0 \pm \Delta T /2$ with $T_0=300\,$K. The driving frequency is given by $\hbar\Omega = 5\,$meV.
+The temperatures of the left and right reservoirs are $T_{L(R)} = T_0 \pm \Delta T /2$ with $T_0=300\,$K. The driving frequency is given by $\hbar\Omega = 5\,$meV.
 The Coulomb potential between the two quantum dots is set to be $20\,$meV.
 The parameters of the system under consideration are highly tunable.
 The quantum-dot levels and the coupling parameter $\eta$ can be experimentally controlled through gate voltages.
 The Coulomb potential is given by $v=e_0^2/(4\pi\epsilon_{\rm eff} d)$, where $d$ represents the effective distance between the dots and $\epsilon_{\rm eff}$ is the effective static dielectric constant, which depends on the physical properties of the quantum dots.
 It is important to note that the magnitude of the quantum dot levels, coupling parameter, and Coulomb potential do not influence the physics discussed below.

 We begin by examining the scenario where only the electronic reservoir in part $R$ is driven with $\kappa_R = 0.3$.
 Figure~\ref{fig2}(a) illustrates the relationship between the energy current $\bar{I}_L$ and the temperature difference $\Delta T$.
 The energy current diminishes to zero at a certain positive $\Delta T$, referred to as $\Delta T_c$.